Mark Boyce - Piano, Drums, Guitar, Bands

 Scott is committed to giving students and parents a world-class music teaching environment.
 He constructed and developed the "Pillars" of Music Pillars.
 This was developed by both experiencing the various schools of thought regarding music pedagogy, and then also working as a paid musician.
 Pillars is a fusion of Suzuki, Classical, Kodaly, and Jazz.
 He made a wonderful living as a pianist from the age of 15 until 25.
 Totaling over 3,000+ actual hours performing live (for all you math-scholars, that is the equivalent of being on stage 8 hours a day, 5 days a week, for 18 months).
 He was a Merit-based Buck Family Music Scholar from the University of the Pacific Conservatory of Music.
-Because of that dual background in a formal classical conservatory, and also as a paid musician, Scott set out to establish music studios in the U.S. to teach "musicianship" rather than simply technical mastery on the piano.
+Because of that dual background in a formal classical conservatory, and also as a paid musician, Scott set out to establish music studios in the U.S. to teach "musicianship" rather than simply technical mastery on the piano (classical training) or cheapening music education by just learning a few "cool rock songs" and having that somehow equate to a musical education.

 To read more about our teaching philosophy, please click here.